swcarpentry/training-course/_submissions/round-02/1/2012-11-06-round-2-1-array-reductions.md

   <a href="http://files.software-carpentry.org/training-course/2012/11/concept_map.001.png"><img class="size-full wp-image-986 aligncenter" title="concept_map.001" src="http://teaching.software-carpentry.org/wp-content/uploads/2012/11/concept_map.001.png" alt="" width="635" height="344" /></a>
 </p>

 Array reductions represent a extremely useful class of array operations that involves computing aggregate statistics over the array.
-Numpy ndarrays come with methods like &#8216;sum&#8217;, &#8216;mean&#8217;, &#8216;std&#8217;, and many other reductions that are convenient to use.
-Specifying an argument for the &#8216;axis&#8217; parameter means computing the reduction along the given dimension, while omitting the &#8216;axis&#8217; parameter means computing the reduction over all elements in the array.
+Numpy ndarrays come with methods like 'sum', 'mean', 'std', and many other reductions that are convenient to use.
+Specifying an argument for the 'axis' parameter means computing the reduction along the given dimension, while omitting the 'axis' parameter means computing the reduction over all elements in the array.

 ### **Prerequisite Knowledge**